Lion (Stephen Lynch album)

 Lion is the fifth album by American musician, comedian, and actor Stephen Lynch, released in 2012.
 The first half of the album was recorded at Studio G!
 (Nashville, Tennessee) and the second half of the album was recorded live from Symphony Space (New York City).

 Lynch told interviewer Dylan Gadino, "I wanted this album to have the Americana flavor to it that I love so much in the music of, say, Neil Young or Patty Griffin or Ray LaMontagne.
 I think it does...
 And, I'm confident the songs are still funny, if a bit subtler than some of my earlier work.
 Astute listeners will detect a slight shift of direction, comedy-wise.
 Musically, it's the best work I've ever done.
 I'm a little bit in love with it."
+Jason McGorty wrote that the album is "close to perfecting the genre."